Everything You Need to Know About This Extremely Common Male Sexual Disorder

 Importantly, PE can also put a large amount of strain on your relationship.
 If PE is causing you to ejaculate prior to penetration, obviously this poses a challenge for couples trying to conceive.
-Furthermore, emotional distress may affect your fertility.
-So, the emotional burden of PE may lead to fertility issues, which could strain your relationship even further.

 If you want to learn more about the emotional impact of PE, take a look at article we wrote on the effects of premature ejaculation.